 Visitors and users of Cornerstone House are asked to take note that the building will be closed until further notice given Scottish Government’s latest announcement that mainland Scotland will remain under strict Level 4 coronavirus (COVID-19) restrictions at present.

 This means that the popular facility will not reopen until North Lanarkshire returns to Level 3 coronavirus restrictions.
-As such, its earliest possible opening will be Monday 26 April 2021, although given recent news updates it is entirely possible that closure will be required for a longer period.
+As such, its earliest possible opening will be Monday 26 April 2021, although it is still possible that closure will be required for a longer period.

 IMPORTANT STATEMENT FOR VISITORS TO CORNERSTONE HOUSE DURING JANUARY 2021